Panamanian Americans: Before the 20th century

+1900s—present

+Immigration gradually increased, reaching over 1,000 annual arrivals by the early 1900s, though these numbers declined following World War I.

 The 1940 Census recorded 7,000 Americans of Central American descent, with several hundred likely being Panamanian or of Colombian heritage from areas that later formed the Republic of Panama.
 After World War II, immigration from Panama to the United States increased significantly, with the Census Bureau noting in 1960 that Panamanians were among the largest Central American groups in the nation.

-From 1962 onward, domestic service remained a significant occupation among Panamanian immigrants, comprising 15-28% of employed newcomers.
+From 1962 onward, domestic service remained a significant occupation among Panamanian immigrants, comprising 15–28% of employed newcomers.
 The 1968 immigration preference system, which prioritized family reunification, facilitated increased immigration of homemakers and children.
 By 1970, Central Americans in the U.S. had grown to 174,000, with Panamanians emerging as one of the largest Central American immigrant groups.
 Substantial Panamanian immigration occurred after the 1965 Immigration Act, which paradoxically imposed a 120,000-person limit on Western Hemisphere admissions.

 Approximately twice as many women as men immigrated to the United States, with many women finding employment in housekeeping, service industries, or as low-level white-collar workers, while sending remittances back to their families.
 As of 2013, about 20% of Panamanian migrants were employed in the domestic sector.
 Foreign-born Panamanian-American adults show a higher marriage rate of 46%, while their U.S.-born counterparts have a lower rate of 37%.

 By 1990, the Panamanian-American population had reached approximately 86,000 people.

 Panamanian Americans were the second smallest Central American ethnic group in the United States as of the 2010 Census.
 The Panamanian-American population in the United States grew significantly from 100,000 in 2000 to 240,000 in 2021, representing a 134% increase over two decades.
 As of 2021, Panamanian Americans are primarily concentrated in five states including Florida (17%), New York (17%), California (10%), Texas (9%), and Georgia (8%).

 As of 2021, the median annual personal earnings for Panamanian Americans aged 16 and above reached $36,000.
 For full-time workers, Panamanian Americans reported median earnings of $50,000.
 Foreign-born Panamanian Americans represent 36% of their community, with most having established long-term residence and citizenship in the United States.
 Panamanian Americans hold bachelor's degrees at nearly double the rate of the general Hispanic American population, and U.S.-born Panamanians show especially high rates of college completion.
 In the same year, 118,301 Panamanian Americans were born in the United States (including Zonians), while 61,824 gained citizenship through naturalization, and 21,827 remained non-citizens.
 The 2022 US Census Bureau demographic data reported that over half of Panamanian Americans identified with a single race, while 42.7% reported multiracial heritage.